 Managing labour standards and human rights in the supply chain.

-Haikure sources from a single SA8000 certified factory in Italy.
-Haikure’s compliance is in line with ILO Core Conventions and UN Declaration on Human Rights, reflected in a level 1 score of 81%.
-Haikure receives an annual SA8000 certification report enabling it to monitor labour standards and compliance, resulting in a level 2 score of 80%.
-The SA8000 certification covers some best practices, however, there is room for Haikure to engage beyond its SA8000 certified supplier and mitigate risks across its supply chain, resulting in a score of 40% for level 3.
+Haikure continues to source 100% of their collection from a single SA8000 certified factory in Italy.
+As such Haikure has covered foundational compliance with the ILO Core Conventions, this is reflected in a level 1 score of 81%.
+Haikure receives an annual SA8000 certification report for its direct supplier in Italy enabling it to monitor and manage labour standards compliance.
+Haikure is yet to demonstrate how labour standards and human rights are fostered within indirect suppliers, resulting in a level 2 score of 60%.
+The SA8000 certification covers some best practices, however, there is room for Haikure to engage beyond its direct supplier and mitigate risks across its supply chain, resulting in a score of 40% for level 3.